skyrim-multiplayer/skymp/README.md

 You can join our test server called [SweetPie]() or [host your own]().

+A list of the servers online can be retrieved via API: https://skymp.io/api/servers

 ### What's Synced

 - [x] Player movement and animation sync